Skip to main content

 The Licensing Stuff You Actually Need to Know

-Texas Air Conditioning Contractors License (TACL) - This is Non-Negotiable
+Texas Air Conditioning Contractors License (TACL) - Non-Negotiable

-Every legitimate HVAC contractor in Texas must have a current TACL license.
-No exceptions.
-I don’t care how nice they seem or how cheap their quote is - no license means you walk away.
+Every legitimate HVAC contractor in Texas has a current TACL license.
+Period.
+I don’t care how friendly they are or how low their price is.
+No license, no deal.
+Walk away.

-How to check: Go to tdlr.texas.gov and look up their license number.
-Don’t just ask if they’re licensed - ask for the license number and verify it yourself.
-If they hesitate or make excuses, that’s your first red flag.
+How to check: Go to tdlr.texas.gov and look up their number.
+Don’t just take their word for it.
+Ask for the license number right there on the phone and go verify it yourself.
+If they stall or get weird about it, you have your answer.

 City-Specific Requirements: